Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 This is not a problem if only one instance of the `counter` molecule is present in the soup.
 When a reaction starts, all input molecules are consumed first.
 For this reason, the single `counter` molecule will react with either an `incr` or a `decr` molecule, starting only one reaction at a time.
-Thus, we will not have any race conditions with the counter (In ordinary, non-Join Calculus code, a race condition could occur due to updating the counter value simultaneously from different processes).
+Thus, we will not have any race conditions with the counter - there is no possibility of updating the counter value simultaneously from different processes.

 ## Tracing the output